Fish (100 G) and Salad (1 serving)

 How to consume fish, salad without glucose spikes

-Add more high-fiber vegetables like spinach, kale, or broccoli to your salad, as they can help moderate blood sugar levels.
+Add more fibrous vegetables to your salad, such as broccoli or spinach.
+Fiber can help stabilize blood sugar levels.

 Find Glucose response for your favourite foods